Variable Data Printing For Labels And Stickers

 How Variable Data Printing For Custom Labels Works

-Digital printing uses similar technology to personal inkjet printers where dots of ink are used to recreate an image from a digital file.
-Using a computerized system, the operator can tell the press what pieces of variable data information – like images, text, numbers or colors – should be printed.
-The server on the digital label press can store an extensive amount of information allowing customers more options and flexibility with their labels.
+Digital printing uses similar technology to personal inkjet printers.
+In short, these printers have dots of ink are used to recreate an image from a digital file.
+Using a computerized system, the operator can tell the press what pieces of variable data information are needed.
+Also, the servers on the digital label press store an extensive amount of information allowing customers more options and flexibility with their labels.

 An important consideration before you submit your variable data to us is to make sure it’s in a file format that works with our system.
 If you have a mail merge, list of barcode numbers, or some other type of variable data, you should use spreadsheet or database software to create your variable data file.
 That way, there are minimal chances of errors during press setup and print.